nix-community/crystal2nix/README.md

 ## Future plans

-In the future, we plan to add support for Fossil resources in the Crystal2Nix project Add few integrity test case .
+In the future, we plan to add support for Fossil resources in the Crystal2Nix project Add few more integrity test case .

 ## Contributing